552020/CPP02/en.subject.md

 If you ever do a division by 0, it is acceptable that the program crashes

-11

-Chapter VII
+## Chapter VII

 Exercise 03: BSP
 Exercise 03
-BSP
+**BSP**
 Turn-in directory : ex03/
 Files to turn in : Makefile, main.cpp, Fixed.{h, hpp}, Fixed.cpp,
 Point.{h, hpp}, Point.cpp, bsp.cpp
 Allowed functions : roundf (from <cmath>)

 Now that you have a functional Fixed class, it would be nice to use it.
 Implement a function which indicates whether a point is inside of a triangle or not.
 Very useful, isn’t it?

 BSP stands for Binary space partitioning.

 You are welcome.

 You can pass this module without doing exercise 03.

-12

-:)

-C++ - Module 02

-Ad-hoc polymorphism, operator overloading and Orthodox Canonical class form

 Let’s start by creating the class Point in Orthodox Canonical Form that represents a 2D point: